Blundon Seminar Camp @ Memorial

 Many thanks to our sponsors:

-Short welcome speeches are given by the seminar coordinator, dean of the Faculty of Science and the head of the department of Mathematics and Statistics.
+Welcome speeches were given by the seminar coordinator Dr. Margo Kondratieva and the head of the department of Mathematics and Statistics Dr. Chris Radford.

-Two one-hour lectures are given to the students by MUN professors.
+Two one-hour lectures are given to the students by MUN professors or other invited speakers.
 Lectures focus on techniques and applications of mathematics.
 Students have an opportunity to discuss the lectures and ask questions during the refreshment breaks and the banquet, where the presenters are invited to dine and converse with the student-participants.

 The Blundon Seminar committee makes sure that our presenters possess high expertise and give talks on "hot topics" in contemporary mathematics at the level appropriate to high school students in order to provide valuable enrichment for our junior participants, engage them into the discipline and outline possible applications and bright ideas.